Infineon/AIROC-Wi-Fi-Bluetooth-STM32/Projects/STM32H747I-DISCO/Applications/wifi_scan/readme.txt

 IAR Compiler 8.50.4

 ---------------------
-Intructions
+Instructions
 ---------------------
 1. Open wifi_scan.ioc
 2. Go to Project Manager --> Project tab and select "STM32CubeIDE" or EWARM depending on the Compiler option needed
 3. Click "Generate Code" and open the generated project
 4. Build the project in the IDE selected.
 5. Flash the binary and run the application.